zzh-thu-22/GuardReasoner-Omni/README.md

 Download the JSON files and mm_data, then put them in `./data/test_data`

-Run the following code to evaluate all benchmarks:
+Run the following code to evaluate all benchmarks.

 ```bash
 python ./src/generate.py